- Visit Hjo, Tourist Information Center

 Hjo is a small picturesque town steeped in history, where every street corner will take you back in time and space.
 When you stroll the cobblestone lanes in the old parts of town, around the church and the market square, you can almost picture life how it used to be in the olden days.
 The grid plan in this area dates back as far as to the late 1300s.
 Further south, along the so called "beach stroll", this was the place where fishermen back in the early 1900s used to dry their fishing nets.
 In 1990 Hjo was awarded the European Nostra award for its well preserved buildings in the old parts of town.

 In 1990 Hjo won the Europa Nostra Award for its well-preserved wooden buildings.
 But which special wooden details might you see on a walk through the wooden town?
-Let’s start with the hand-planed panel.
+Let’s start with the hand-crafted panel.
 Up until the late 19th century, most buildings in Sweden were made of wood.
 Prior to the fire of 1794, Hjo had 93 wooden buildings and one made of stone – the church.
 Afterwards the wooden buildings were given wooden panels.
 The panels were hand-crafted, i.e. sawn and planed by hand.
-It’s unusual to find buildings with preserved hand-planed panels in Swedish wooden towns today.
+It’s unusual to find buildings with preserved hand-crafted panels in Swedish wooden towns today.
 But they’ve survived here in Hjo.
 In fact there are around 70 such buildings.
-They have large or small sections with, for example, beautifully profiled hand-planed panels.
-Many of the buildings are privately owned, but you can experience the architecture from the street at the following addresses: Torggatan 8, the Lutheran Mission Hall at Torggatan 5, Sjögatan 1 and Sjögatan 6, Gästgivaregården at Sjögatan 9, Forsbergsgården at Regeringsgatan, Hamngatan 10, Kakelugnsmakaregården at Hantverksgatan 1 and Klings gård at Långgatan 10.
+They have large or small sections with, for example, beautifully profiled hand-crafted panels.
+Many of the buildings are privately owned, but you can experience the architecture from the streets at the following addresses: Torggatan 8, the Lutheran Mission Hall at Torggatan 5, Sjögatan 1 and Sjögatan 6, Gästgivaregården at Sjögatan 9, Forsbergsgården at Regeringsgatan, Hamngatan 10, Kakelugnsmakaregården at Hantverksgatan 1 and Klings gård at Långgatan 10.